topi314/goapps/README.md

     client_secret: secret
     # the redirect URL for the OIDC callback
     redirect_url: https://example.com/callback
+    # the oidc audience which must be present in the id token
+    audience: goapps

   # the services to display on the dashboard
   services: